HelenHarman/WekaUsingScavenger/README.md

 4. The rest of the options can be selected as usual (http://weka.sourceforge.net/doc.dev/weka/experiment/CrossValidationSplitResultProducer.html)
 5. Finally "Run" and "Analyse" results as usual.

-Note : I have to run Weka.jar rather than the Weka.app due to a "Usupported major.minor version 52.0" error.
+Note : You may need to run Weka.jar rather than the Weka.app due to a "Usupported major.minor version 52.0" error.